simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Tags at RG level not inherited by resources
     - Maximum 15 tags (512 char Key, 256 char Value)
 - Azure Monitor
-    - Monitoring service to get telemerty from Azure (or other cloud/on-prem) environments
+    - Monitoring service to get telemerty from Azure (or other cloud/on-prem) environments, logfiles or other metrics
     - App Data
     - OS level data
     - Azure resource monitoring